 Overseas Voters have similar exceptions to military voters and may learn more here.

-Emergency Voting: In emergency situations you can submit an Emergency Application for Absentee Ballot , which must be submitted no later than 5pm on the Friday before Election Day.
-Learn more about obtaining and submitting emergency absentee ballots here.
-If you have an emergency and did not apply for an absentee ballot by 5pm on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
+Emergency Voting: Emergency Absentee Ballot Applications are available at the county Board of Elections Office.
+If you have an emergency and did not apply for an absentee ballot by 5 p.m. on the Tuesday prior to Election Day, you may download and apply for an Emergency Absentee Ballot.
 This application must be notarized before it is submitted.

 Other absentee ballot information: If you would like to designate another person to assist you in delivering a completed absentee or alternative ballot, print, complete and return the following forms to the County Board of Elections:

 SUBMITTING AN ABSENTEE BALLOT

 Location and time: The County Board of Elections must receive your application for absentee ballot no later than 5:00 p.m. on the Tuesday before the election.
 The County Board of Elections must receive non-emergency civilian absentee ballots by 5pm the Friday before the Election.
 Members of the military voting by absentee ballot must have their ballots postmarked by 5:00 p.m. on the day before Election Day and received by the County Board of Elections by 5:00 p.m. seven days after Election Day.

 Early voting qualifications: Early voting is unavailable, however, select voters may use absentee voting to vote before election day.

 Deciding how to vote: https://votesmart.org

 ID Requirements: All voters who appear at a polling place for the first time must show proof of identification.
 Approved forms of photo identification include:

 - Pennsylvania driver's license or PennDOT ID card